pwinckles/card-game-rules/invented/Skatkopf.md

 - When two jokers are played to the same trick, the first joker played wins.
 This makes it easier for the declarer.
-- Doubling only applies to the base game value and not the total value of the hand.
 - There are no restrictions on how the called card is played.
 This makes it easier for the declarer.
+- Doubling only applies to the base game value and not the total value of the hand.
+- Losing after flipping two cards in a tournee does not double the value of the game.